Build

 When to use this guide

-Section titled “When to use this guide”Use this guide when you are ready to turn your trading ideas into live or backtestable strategies.
+Section titled “When to use this guide”Use this guide when you are ready to turn your trading ideas into strategy revisions that can be evaluated with backtest jobs and operated through live deployments.

 By the end, you will be able to: